alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-welcome.md

 [//]: # (title: Welcome to our tour of Kotlin!)

-This tour covers the fundamentals of the Kotlin programming language and can be completed entirely within your browser.
+> This tour covers the fundamentals of the Kotlin programming language and can be completed entirely within your
+> browser.
 There is no installation required.
+{ type = "note" }

+Each chapter in this tour contains:
+* **Theory** to introduce key concepts of the language with examples.
-Each chapter in our tutorial has a practice section that contains exercises to test your understanding of what you have just learned.
-Each exercise has starting code that you can edit to provide your solution.
-In addition, each exercise has example solutions for your reference.
+* **Practice** with exercises to test your understanding of what you have learned.

-Ready to go?
-Then pick the starting point that suits you.

-Take your first steps with Kotlin and learn about:
+* **Solutions** for your reference.

+In this tour you will learn about:
 * [Variables](kotlin-tour-hello-world.md)
 * [Basic types](kotlin-tour-basic-types.md)
 * [Collections](kotlin-tour-collections.md)